AdrienPlacais/LightWin/docs/manual/configuration.rst

 Most of the configuration of LightWin is performed through a ``.toml`` configuration file, which should be given as argument to several objects initialisation.
 The configuration file is treated with the help of the `tomllib <https://docs.python.org/3/library/tomllib.html>`_ module.
-It is processed by the :func:`process_config` function, which checks it's validity and converts it to a dictionary.
+It is processed by the :func:`process_config` function, which checks its validity and converts it to a dictionary.

 .. note::
    Configuration was previously set up thanks to a ``.ini`` file.
 This is now deprecated.